xqux/diacpp/README.md

 - [x] **Compilers**: gcc, clang.

-The project was successfully built and run on Fedora Gnome 35 with Qt packages installed, but should work correctly on any compatible platform: GNU/Linux, Microsoft Windows, macOS and BSD.
+The project was successfully built and run on Fedora Gnome 35 with Qt packages installed, but should work correctly on [any compatible platform](https://doc.qt.io/qt/supported-platforms.html):
+GNU/Linux, Microsoft Windows, macOS and BSD.

-It's recommended to run in **Qt Creator**.
+You should to run this project in [Qt Creator](https://www.qt.io/download).

-To change Qt to version 6, uncomment the line in the CMake file.
+To change Qt to version 6, uncomment the line in the ~~CMake file~~.

-## Supported Formats
+## Formats
+**The language** describes the interaction between elements.
+There can be several parsers for one language.

+**The renderer** draws the ~~language representation~~ according to its parameters.

+There is a consistent interface between these modes that describes all the elements and how they interact with each other.

 For an example of work, we use:
 - **Pseolang** as a diagram parser language;
 - **Pseorend** as a diagram display render.

-There is a consistent interface between these modes that describes all the elements and how they interact with each other.

 ### Pseolang
 #### Syntax